-There are currently over 120 phase 3 drug trials and more than 650 phase 1 and 2 trials in progress in the US alone.
-Treatments that are approved will further improve outcomes for patients and join the 8 life-extending drugs that have been approved for men with advanced metastatic prostate cancer:
+There are currently over 120 phase 3 drug trials and more than 650 phase 1 and 2 trials in progress in the United States alone.
+These trials focus on the full breadth of the prostate cancer experience, looking at everything from better treatments for localized prostate cancer, to life-prolonging drugs for advanced disease, to lifestyle and prevention changes which can improve the lives of patients and their families.
+Treatments that are approved will further improve outcomes for patients and join the multiple life-extending and life-improving therapies that are already in use.